Clinical Psychology Program's Diversity Training

 - All years

-- PSYC 7040 Sociocultural Basis of Behavior, a course with an explicit focus on didactic instruction on issues of diversity, including working with diverse clients and theories of culturally competent delivery of psychological services
+- PSYC 7040 Sociocultural Basis of Behavior, a course with an explicit focus on didactic instruction on issues of DEI, including working with diverse clients and theories of culturally competent delivery of psychological services.
+This required course typically taken in the 2nd – 4th year.

 - All years